neondatabase/website/content/docs/quickstart/prisma.md

 ## Step 2 — Using Neon for Development With Prisma

-Prisma uses a shadow database to detect schema drift, therefore you need to have a second database to perform the `prisma migrate dev` command.
-One way to deal with it is to creat>
+Prisma used a so-called shadow database to detect schema drift, therefore you need to have a second database to perform `prisma migrate dev` command.
+One way to deal with it is to create a separate Project in Neon and specify it via `shadowDatabaseUrl` in `prisma/schema.prisma`.

 For example, you can configure Prisma in the following way: